edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedHybrid.md

     !!!
 Tip
         You can also use the EdgeX Compose Builder tool to create a custom Docker Compose file with just the services you want.
 See the [Compose Builder documentation](./Ch-GettingStartedUsers.md#generate-a-custom-docker-compose-file) on and checkout the [Compose Builder tool in GitHub](https://github.com/edgexfoundry/edgex-compose/tree/main/compose-builder).

-3. Run the command below to confirm that all the containers have started.
+3. Run the command below to confirm that all the containers have started and that the virtual device container is no longer running.
     ``` bash
     docker-compose ps
     ```